influxdata/docs-v2/content/influxdb/cloud-iox/query-data/execute-queries/flight-sql/python.md

 {{% /code-tab-content %}}
     {{< /code-tabs-wrapper >}}

-When activated, the virtual environment name appears at the beginning of your terminal command line--for example:
+When a virtual environment is activated, the name displays at the beginning of your terminal command line--for example:
   {{% code-callout "(virtualenv-1)"%}}
   ```sh
   (virtualenv-1) $ PROJECT_DIRECTORY